Arrested on heating: controlling the motility of active droplets by temperature: Numerics

 We use the same non-dimensional governing equations and boundary conditions at the particle interface as those in previous studies~\cite{michelin2013_spontaneous,chen2021_instabilities} (here, solving for the full 3D problem as opposed to the axisymmetric analytical approach).
 The governing equations are given as

-where $c$ is the concentration, $u$ the velocity. $Pe$ is the P\'eclet number, which is the ratio of the advection to the diffusion and $Sc$ is the Schmidt number, which is the ratio between the momentum and diffusivities:
+where $c$ is the concentration, $u$ the velocity. $Pe$ is the P\'eclet number, which is the ratio of advection to diffusion and $Sc$ is the Schmidt number, which is the ratio between the momentum and mass diffusivities:

 where $M$ is the mobility, $M\sim \pm k_BT\lambda^2/(\rho\nu)$ with $k_B$ the Boltzmann constant and $T$ the temperature, $\rho$ the density, $\nu$ the viscosity, and $D$ is the diffusion coefficient.